 We're talking sub-€200 changes - they can be investments if you choose, but nothing on the scale of the costs of revamping a whole room.
 Though obviously the more you invest, the more wiggle room you have to transform your home, all of these can be done on a super tight budget if you're willing to shop around.

-Forget spring cleaning - get these five things right and random clutter won't bother you quite so much.
+Forget spring cleaning - get these four things right and random clutter won't bother you quite so much.

 1. Light it up

 Thoughtful lighting is something we've discussed before, but you really can't underestimate the power of well chosen lighting, that incorporates both artificial and natural sources.
 There's no one size fits all solution when it comes to lighting as it's totally about your lifestyle.
 For example, you won't want super-bright, overhead lighting at a dinner party but you might need it if your kids use the dining table for homework, so a dimmer on those lights may be the perfect solution.
 Not all options emit the same type of light, so it's important not only to consider the placement of your lighting but also the kinds of bulbs you're using, as it can have a big impact on the feel and mood possible in a room.

 Plants are your new best friends.
 The colour and texture fresh foliage adds will benefit any space, but they can also soften harsh lines - which is why you'll often find them placed in corners.
 They can also bring a new focal point to a room, which can transform your home.
 If your thumbs are a little more brown than green, choose plants that don't require quite so much care, such as spider plants, peace lilies, English ivy, or rubber fig trees.
 If all else fails, retailers are now selling more and more convincing faux plants, which might make life easier.